jamonholmgren/react-native-colo-loco/README.md

 # React Native Colo Loco 🤪

-Have you ever needed to write a native iOS and Android module but find yourself deep in Stackoverflow and digging through Xcode and Android Studio?
+Have you ever needed to write a native iOS and Android module but find yourself deep in Stack Overflow and digging through Xcode and Android Studio?

 This library makes it as simple as dropping your Objective-C, Java, Swift, and Kotlin files right next to your JavaScript/TypeScript files.